EU Commission deregulates telecoms market for fixed line voice calls

 By Julia Fioretti

-BRUSSELS European regulators can remove limits on the prices that leading telecoms firms such as Orange (ORAN.PA) and Telecom Italia (TLIT.MI) can charge smaller operators for accessing their telephone networks for voice calls, the European Commission said on Thursday.
+BRUSSELS, Oct 9 European regulators can remove limits on the prices that leading telecoms firms such as Orange and Telecom Italia can charge smaller operators for accessing their telephone networks for voice calls, the European Commission said on Thursday.

 The move was hailed by the Commission as an example of how increased competition from alternative services like online service Skype could lead to a liberalisation of Europe's telecoms industry and unlock much-needed investment in superfast networks to make the continent more competitive with the United States.